Purchases made through my links help support this website, at no additional cost to you. Details.

-If you create heavily embellished pages in your journals, as I do, gesso can provide more support.
+If you’re doing a lot of embellishing and layering, gesso can provide more support.
 It can strengthen the paper you’re working on.

 What is gesso?

-Gesso is a primer.
-It looks a lot like paint, and it goes between the surface you’re working on (the support) and whatever you’re using for your artwork.
+Gesso looks a lot like paint, and it goes between the surface you’re working on (the support) and whatever you’re using for your artwork.

-Originally, gesso only came in white.
+Originally, gesso was white.
+Only white.
 Artists put it on surfaces such as: